Annotations

 Agent effects

 Effect encoding might result in a somewhat circular argument: the column is more likely to be important to the model since it is the output of a separate model.
-The risk here is that we might over-fit the effect to the data.
-For this reason, it is super important to make sure that we verify that we aren’t overfitting by checking with resampling (or a validation set).
+The risk here is that we might overfit the effect to the data.
+For this reason, it is super important to verify that we aren’t overfitting by checking with resampling (or a validation set).

 Partial pooling somewhat lowers the risk of overfitting since it tends to correct for agents with small sample sizes.
-It can’t correct for improper data usage or data leakage though.
+However, it can’t correct for improper data usage or data leakage.

 Advanced Extras - Case Study on Transportation